microsoft/FluidFramework/packages/dds/tree/docs/wip/treeStorage.md

 In this way, the SPICE tree creates a ["level of detail"](https://en.wikipedia.org/wiki/Level_of_detail_(computer_graphics)) structure, which can be "zoomed into" selectively to find certain items, analogous to the way one finds data in something like a [quad tree](https://en.wikipedia.org/wiki/Quadtree).
 After this process, the only piece of state required for the tree to be fully queryable is the root chunk _S_ since all other chunks and nodes are contained "within" it.

 The path labels on each chunk are important, because they represent a common prefix shared by the paths of all nodes contained in that chunk (or all nodes contained in chunks with that chunk, etc.).
 A lookup operation that starts at the root knows into which chunk to descend by examining the labels and traversing those which match the target path.
 For example, suppose a query is made for node _p_ via its path `1/0/0/0`.
 The query downloads _S_, as it is the only chunk, and discovers in its contents the root chunk of the next layer, _N_. _N_ has four children with labels `0/0`, `0/1`, `1/0` and `1/1`.
-The path to _p_, `1/0/0/0` begins with **1/0**, so the query follows that edge to get _Q_, which it then downloads. _Q_ contains as its root _H_, which has two children with labels `0/0` and `1/0`.
+The path to _p_, `1/0/0/0` begins with `1/0`, so the query follows that edge to get _Q_, which it then downloads. _Q_ contains as its root _H_, which has two children with labels `0/0` and `1/0`.
 The query follows the next part of the path, `0/0` (the first half of the path, `1/0`, was consumed when going from _N_ to _Q_) to arrive at _I_.
 It then downloads _I_ and inside finds _p_ as the root node.
 Since there is no more path to consume, the query has arrived at its target node.

 A lookup of any node requires traversing through the "layers of chunks" in this way and will cause as many downloads as there are layers.
 Each layer differs in size from the previous layer by some (roughly) constant factor, and therefore the number of layers (and downloads) is logarithmic with respect to the size of the tree.
-So a SPICE tree's spines contain **O(log(N))** chunks, just like the path-based B-tree, and the implications for uploads and downloads is the same.
+So a SPICE tree's spines contain `O(log(N))` chunks, just like the path-based B-tree, and the implications for uploads and downloads is the same.

 ----

 Advantages:

-* Has the performance of the path based B-tree (**O(log(N))** uploads/downloads for random writes/reads) and also the flexibility of the simple chunk tree (chunks can be chosen arbitrarily by a chunking alogrithm and hinted at by schema).
+* Has the performance of the path based B-tree (`O(log(N))` uploads/downloads for random writes/reads) and also the flexibility of the simple chunk tree (chunks can be chosen arbitrarily by a chunking alogrithm and hinted at by schema).
 * Automatically handles the "many-children-under-one-node" scenario.
 There is no need for a Sequence Tree explicitly, because long sequences of nodes will be progressively chunked into a B-Tree like structure by the same algorithm that SPICE tree uses for the rest of the tree.

 Drawbacks:

-* The implementation is significantly more complicated than the Simple Chunk Tree.
+* The implementation is more complicated than the Simple Chunk Tree.

-## Generalization

-One open question regarding this architecture is if it should be part of a specialized DDS, or if it should be part of the Fluid framework as a container-level service available to all DDSs.
-Ideally, any DDS would be able to leverage the virtualized and incremental scalability described in this document.
-Such a service would provide:

-* A tree-like storage service that is accessible at any time and provides virtualized download of nodes in the tree.
-It would also expose a user-friendly mutation interface that handles incremental updates of the store as the client modifies the tree.
-* A way to configure the chunking strategy for the stored tree.
-Different DDSs might want regions of data to be downloaded together or separately depending on their data model and access patterns.
-Note that this requires using either a Simple Chunk Tree or a SPICE Tree (as described in the "Chunk Data Structure Implementations" section) in order to give the necessary flexibility for custom chunking.
-* A canonical (but optional) way to store and query the history of a DDS as a series of revisions.
-This would be virtualized for efficient access.

-This could be implemented by sharing a single storage tree among all DDSs where each DDS owns a specific subtree.
-If all Fluid DDSs were to adopt this service as their primary means of storing data, then this would provide some powerful benefits at the container level:

-* All DDSs would scale with large data sets, and therefore the entire container would scale with large data sets
-* The service could track the revisions of the container itself, rather than just the revisions of each DDS individually.
-This could provide snapshot isolation at the container level, meaning that any transaction could view a consistent tree of state for its lifetime regardless of the activity of the other DDSs in the container.
-* This would be a big step towards offering container-level history

-Such a service would reshape the summarization API as well.
-Rather than producing a summary tree every so often, a DDS would be asked to flush any sequenced data that has not yet been committed to storage every so often.
-Or, perhaps the DDS could use the storage writing APIs at any point in time; each mutation would contribute to a buffer of storage instructions that would be flushed intermittently behind the scenes.

 ## Glossary